NREL-Sienna/HydroPowerSimulations.jl/README.md

 ## License

 HydroPowerSimulations is released under a BSD [license](https://github.com/NREL-Sienna/HydroPowerSimulations/blob/master/LICENSE).
-HydroPowerSimulations has been developed as part of the R2D2 Project at the U.S. Department of Energy's National Renewable Energy Laboratory ([NREL](https://www.nrel.gov/))
+HydroPowerSimulations has been developed as part of the R2D2 Project at the U.S. Department of Energy's National Renewable Energy Laboratory ([NREL](https://www.nrel.gov/)) Software Record SWR-23-110